 Free PDF pattern for Cluck Cluck Sews’ No Point Stars

 Finally, if you’re in the mood for Christmas sewing but time is limited (seriously, why is Christmas always at the busiest time of the year?) try making a festive pillow!
-Here are a bunch of ideas (starting at the top going clockwise):
+Here are over 15 Christmas pillow tutorials and patterns.

 If you’re looking for other smaller Christmas sewing projects, check out this post.